hitachi-vantara/hv-playbooks-vspone-block/create-multiple-GAD-pairs/Readme.md

 vault_secondary_storage_secret: <password>
 ```

 1 If you do not want to add the S-Vol host group to the VSM, specify the additional parameter "_spec.virtual_storage_serial_number_" when using the "_hv_gad_bulk_" module.
-The module will create the VSM and add the S-Vols and host groups to the specified VSM.
+The module then create the VSM and add the S-Vols and host groups to the specified VSM.

 # Execution